chennnnnyize-zz/Generative-Molecules/README.md

 ## Get the Data
+The GAN model was trained on the SMILES file from the ZINC and ChEMBL database, which contains molecules and measured biological activity data.

 A small 50k molecule dataset (data/smiles_50k.h5), a much larger 500k ChEMBL 21 extract (data/smiles_500k.h5), and a model trained on smiles_500k.h5 (data/model_500k.h5) are included.
 All h5 files in this repo by git-lfs rather than included directly in the repo.